tridenttutoring/tridenttutoring.github.io/README.md

 # tridenttutoring.github.io
-This is the official website for Trident Tutoring, a leading online tutoring service that offers personalized and affordable tutoring services to students.
+This is the official website for Trident Tutoring, a leading online tutoring service that offers free, personalised tutoring services to students.

 ## Technologies Used
 The website is built using the following technologies: